JozefMist/hivapJ/README.md

 # hivap
 repository for hivap and calculations

+To compile HIVAP, run in the terminal:
+> make clean
+> make

+Main HIVAP script is hivapn.

 The script to automatize HIVAP consists of several subscripts: ifus_mode_0.sh - changes HIVAP mode to IFUS=0 ifus_mode_10.sh - changes HIVAP mode to IFUS=10